Typee-Language/Typee/Language-specifications/ReadMe.md

 document.

 You'll notice that version `v4` is missing.
-Unfortunately, it has been lost before being stored here...
+Unfortunately, it has been lost before being stored here.

-Finally, since version `v8`, a second version of the specifications is
+Since version `v8`, a second version of the specifications is
 provided: from `...-v8-EBNF.grm` to `...-v10-EBNF.grm`.

-Notice that Typee language is specified with a formal, unambiguous, LL(1) grammar.

 ## Specification format

+### Since 2021

+The used syntax to describe the grammar rules is the original PEG one.
+So, we use notations `<-` and `/` for instance, while newer papers use `::=` or `|` instead as it is usual in CFGs (*Context Free Grammars*, which what LL(1) grammars are).

+We strongly encourage the reader to get access to the initial article from Bryan Ford.
+Section 2 of this paper fully explains the syntax of PEGrammars:
+"*Parsing Expression Grammars: A Recognition-Based Syntactic Foundation*", ACM 1-58113-729-X/04/0001, POPL’04, January 14–16, 2004, Venice, Italy.
+It can easily be accessed on Internet with these references.
+We shall not copy here anything from it without permission.

+### Before 2021

-### Formal classical description
+#### Formal classical description - LL(1)

 The used syntax to describe the grammar rules is very classical.
 Rules are named between angle brackets: `<rule name>`.
 Those names may